 VLSI Design, some object-oriented programming experience, computer architecture.

 This course will cover the basics of verifying digital systems, from theory to industry practice.
-Laboratory exercises will deal with applications of the ideas in the lectures and these will be based verification tools currently used in industry.
+Laboratory exercises will deal with applications of the ideas in the lectures, and these will be based on verification tools currently used in industry.

 The lectures will discuss the basics of verification, starting with logic, and include function representations based on binary decision diagrams, as well as satisfiability techniques.
 This will be followed by a comprehensive overview of assertion-based verification.
 Key topics then covered include formal methods of checking the equivalence of two designs, new directions in checking the equivalence of combinational and sequential designs, and fundamentals of temporal logic.

 The fundamental concepts will be supplemented by examples of industry practice.
 These will include verification flows in industry, verification testbenches, Universal Verification Methodology (UVM), verifying memories, cache coherency, and semi-formal verification.